Niya ruins: Excavations

 In 1900, Aurel Stein set out on an expedition to western China and the Taklamakan Desert.
 In Niya he excavated several groups of dwellings, and found 100 wooden tablets written in 105 CE.
-These tablets bore clay seals, official orders and letters written in Kharoshthi, an early Indic script, dating them to the Kushan empire, or to Gandharan migrants influenced by Kushan and Indian bureaucratic traditions.
-Other finds include coins and documents dating from the Han dynasty, Roman coins, an ancient mouse trap, a walking stick, part of a guitar, a bow in working order, a carved stool, an elaborately-designed rug and other textile fragments, as well as many other household objects such as wooden furniture with elaborate carving, pottery, Chinese basketry and lacquer ware.
+These tablets bore clay seals, official orders and letters written in Kharoshthi, an early Indic script, dating them to the Kushan Empire, or to Gandharan migrants influenced by Kushan and Indian bureaucratic traditions.
+Stein also found a series of clay seals with impressions of Athena Alkidemos, together with others representing Eros, Heracles, or a different version of Athena.
+Other finds include coins and documents dating from the Han dynasty, Roman coins, an ancient mouse trap, a walking stick, part of a guitar, a bow in working order, a carved stool, an elaborately designed rug and other textile fragments, as well as many other household objects such as wooden furniture with elaborate carving, pottery, Chinese basketry and lacquer ware.
 Aurel Stein visited Niya four times between 1901 and 1931.

 Official approval for joint Sino-Japanese archaeological excavations at the site was given in 1994.
 Researchers have now found remains of human habitation including approximately 100 dwellings, burial areas, sheds for animals, orchards, gardens, and agricultural fields.
 They have also found in the dwellings well-preserved tools such as iron axes and sickles, wooden clubs, pottery urns and jars of preserved crops.
 The human remains found there have led to speculation on the origins of these peoples.

+In 2007, when the Xinjiang Institute of Archaeology's research group on Niya was editing the third volume of the Report on the Sino-Japanese Joint Expedition in Niya,2 they carefully examined a "parchment text" found in Nya.
+After the string was untied, it was found that the paper had been used to wrap up a powder of vegetable origin, perhaps spices or medicine.
+When the powder was removed, a text written in black ink in a clear script was visible.
+Noting that the writing appeared to be the same as that of the Sogdian "Ancient Letters" found near Dunhuang, which were written in the early fourth century,3 and other Sogdian fragments of similar date found at Loulan, the local archaeologists were able to determine that this new fragment was also written in early Sogdian script.

 Some archeological findings from the ruins of Niya are housed in the Tokyo National Museum.
 Others are part of the Stein collection in the British Museum, the British Library, and the National Museum in New Delhi.

 Ancient texts included the mention and names of various regional rulers.